-Take a 2017 article by Maestri, Ferrati & Berkunsky as an example: they studied a critically endangered macaw species, the blue-throated macaw (Ara glaucogularis) and didn’t even have info on how long they live in the wild.
+Take a 2017 article as an example: scientists Maestri, Ferrati & Berkunsky studied a critically endangered macaw species, the blue-throated macaw (Ara glaucogularis).
+However, they didn’t even have info on how long their subject lives in the wild.
 Not very helpful!

 How long does a macaw live in captivity?

 Some sources report that on average, macaws don’t live longer in captivity than in the wild.
-This is not completely surprising: although things appear to be improving somewhat in recent years, many are still subjected to less than ideal conditions in the pet trade and at our homes.
+This is not completely surprising: although parrot husbandry has improved somewhat in recent years, many are still subjected to less-than-ideal conditions in the pet trade and in our homes.

 Macaw lifespan by numbers